 Evidence of commercial awareness acquired through part-time or vacation work or a longer work placement is useful.
 Experience in sales, advisory or customer service work is also valuable.
 Talk to a financial adviser for a greater insight into this area of work.

 Financial advisers usually work for:

 - insurance companies

 Others are employed by estate agencies, specialist pension consultancies, law firms and by a number of retailers who have developed financial services as a part of their business.
 Some work as self-employed advisers.

 Independent financial advisers (IFAs) may work for an organisation or may be self-employed, providing advice on products across the market.

 In order to become a qualified financial adviser you must take specific professional qualifications.
 Giving investment financial advice is regulated by the Financial Conduct Authority (FCA).

 Employers often provide internal training and support to employees in gaining the minimum level four qualifications needed to deliver financial advice.
 These include:

-- Chartered Banker Institute - Diploma in Investment Planning;
+- Chartered Banker Institute - Diploma in Professional Financial Advice

 Financial advisers who want to provide advice on mortgages or equity, stocks and shares, or long-term care protection will need to take additional examinations.